CommonEconomist/CommonEconomist.github.io/index.md

 ---
 layout: default
 ---
-I am an applied econometrist located in Europe.
+I am an applied econometrist.
 My research lies at the intersection of political economy and development economics.
 In particular, my studies focus on the determinants and consequences of violent armed conflict.
 Most of my work centers on Africa.